galasa-dev/galasa.dev/src/markdown-pages/docs/first-steps/writing-a-simbank-test.md

 </details>

-You can run the *Not Null* test by creating a new run configuration as in the other examples (don't forget to create a new run configuration and ensure that SimBank is running first).
+You can run the *Not Null* test by creating a new run configuration as in the other examples (don't forget to ensure that SimBank is running first).

 ## Create the main test method and open the main bank menu
 6. Inside your test class, create a public method called `transferCredit()`.
 Annotate it with `@Test`.